MakotoE/guess-the-eval/README.md

 Thanks to your feedback, I compiled a list of potential ways to improve the game.

-- Blitz mode: Questions are timed, and you either input evals or best moves
+- Blitz mode: Questions are timed, and you input either evals or best moves
-- Output FEN on question
 - Change selection rules to require 4 or more pieces; make sure rapid and blitz games are included
 - Add mate evaluation